voxpupuli/puppet-bacula/README.md

 #### Defaults

-Bacula's functionality depends on connecting several components.
-Due to the numebr of moving pieces in this module, you will likely want to set some site defaults, and tune more specifically where desired.
+Bacula's functionality depends on connecting several components, together.
+Due to the number of moving pieces in this module, you will likely want to set some site defaults, and tune more specifically where desired.

 As such, it is reasonable to set the following hiera data that will allow many of the classes in this module to use those defaults sanely.

 ```
-bacula::storage_name: 'mydirector.example.com'
+bacula::storage_name: 'mystorage.example.com'
 bacula::director_name: 'mydirector.example.com'
 ```